pauldmccarthy/fsleyes/userdoc/display_space.rst

 :ref:`reference image <display_space_reference_image_space>`, you may choose
 to display all of your images in the *world coordinate system*.
 In this scenario, the :ref:`display coordinate system
-<display_space_display_coordinate_system>` is set to the world coordinate
+<display_space_display_coordinate_system>` is set to the :ref:`world
-system of the images you are viewing - this is where FSLeyes makes the critical assumption that all of the overlays you have loaded share the same world coordinate system.
+coordinate system <display_space_world_coordinate_system>` of the images you are viewing - this is where FSLeyes makes the critical assumption that all of the overlays you have loaded share the same world coordinate system.

 .. _display_space_nifti_image_orientation: